summernote/summernote.github.io/00-getting-started.md

 ### For bootstrap 4

-You can also use summernote in bootstrap 4 using `summernote-bs4.js` and `summernote-bs4.css`.
+You can also use Summernote with Bootstrap 4 using `summernote-bs4.js` and `summernote-bs4.css`.
 This is also beta version, as Bootstrap 4 is in beta.
-Below is an code example using bootstrap 4.
+Below is a code example using bootstrap 4.

 <iframe src="/bs4.html" width="100%" height="200" frameborder="0"></iframe>